Kong/docs.konghq.com/app/gateway-oss/2.5.x/hybrid-mode.md

 pushing out new config to the incompatible data planes to avoid breaking them.

-When new configs are sent from control planes to data planes, the data planes runs it's own schema validator against control plane supplied DB-less config.
+When new configs are sent from control planes to data planes, the data planes run their own schema validator against a control plane supplied DB-less config.
 Data planes reject any config that does not pass the schema validation.

 One exception to the validation on data planes is that if the value of a control plane